'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 (LAUGHTER)

-GROFF: (As Patrick Murray) I've been seeing them.
-They've been posting pictures of themselves on Facebook to show how proud they are that they're getting engaged.
+GROFF: (As Patrick Murray) They've been posting pictures of themselves on Facebook to show how proud they are that they're getting engaged.
 And it makes me nauseous, but I can't stop looking.
 So if I go to this party, one of you's coming with me.

 GROFF: (As Patrick Murray) You have to go with me.
 Are you going to come?